What happens to your pets when a companion animal dies?

 If you enjoyed this article or have a story you’d like to share please comment below.

 I read every post and appreciate the time you take to share your experience with me.
+Please SHARE this post with someone you know who is experiencing this with their pet.
+With love and light, Karen

 Main photo credit: Photo by Hailey Moeller on Unsplash